JohannesAutenrieb/mission_planning/README.md

 # TeamACranfieldUAVSwarm

 ### Discription
-This Software Project was created as part of a UAV Swarm Project in which a Cranfield Student Team Participated in the BAE Systems UAV Swarm Challenge.
-The software in this contains the Mission Control and Task Allocation which was used for the orchestration of the UAV Swarm.
-The sytems is embedded in a ROS Framwork which is able to communicate with other Subsytems such as the Agents Autopilot and the Situational Awarness Systems.
-The Software is able to process the receiving data from Situational Awarness (current Agent and Enemies Inforamtion) and using a mathmatical appraoch to choose suitable countermeasures.
+This Software Project was created as part of a UAV Swarm Project in which a Cranfield Student Team participated in the BAE Systems UAV Swarm Challenge.
+The software contains the Mission Control and Task Allocation system which was utilised for the orchestration of the UAV Swarm.
+The sytems is embedded in a ROS Framwork which is able to communicate with other Subsytems such as the Agents Autopilot and the Situational Awarness Systems (these software parts are not part of this repository).
+The Software is able to process the receiving data from Situational Awarness (current Agent and Enemies Inforamtion) and using a combinatorial optimization appraoch to choose suitable countermeasures against incoming threads.

 #### Task Allocation Appraoch

-The dynamic task allocation approach is to decompose complex multui-task missions in to single-task steos.
+The dynamic task allocation approach is to decompose complex multui-task missions in to single-tasks.
 This simplfies the assignment problem from a complex optimization to a problem which can be solved in optimal manner with linear programming appraoches.
-For solving this combinatorial optimization problem following algorithms are utilized:
+For solving this optimization problem following algorithms are utilized:
 * Kuhn–Munkres Algorithm
 * Jonker-Volgenant Algorithm
 * Stable-Marriage Algorithm

-The default Algorithm is the Kuhn–Munkres Algorithm since it is ensured that it delivers the optimal solution.
+The default Algorithm is the Kuhn–Munkres Algorithm since it is ensured that it delivers the optimal solution in a polynomial time.
 The Jonker-Volgenant Algorithm is currently under testing, since it has the potential to solve the problem with an sufficient accuarcy by having a lower computational complexity as the Kuhn–Munkres Algorithm.

 #### Mission Concept